RCA Spectra 70: Model 70/46

-The RCA Model 70/46 (1967) is a modified version of the 70/45 with an added virtual memory capability.
+The RCA Model 70/46 (1967) is a modified version of the 70/45 with an added capability for virtual memory.
 Advertisements for this computer as a timesharing machine referred to it as the Octoputer.

 Programs can run in either 70/45 mode—without virtual memory—or in 70/46 mode with virtual memory enabled.
 Virtual addresses are 24 bits in length.
-Pages can be specified to be either 2048 or 4096 bytes in length, depending on program requirements, however 2048 byte pages occupy the lower half of a page frame in memory.
+Pages can be specified to be either 2048 or 4096 bytes in length, depending on program requirements, however 2048-byte pages occupy the lower half of a page frame in memory.
 The system allows a maximum of 512 pages.
 Virtual memory is divided into segments of 64 pages indicated by bits 1-5 of a virtual address.
-Although the Instruction set architecture defines up to 32 segments, only eight are used in the 70/46.
+Although the instruction set architecture defines up to 32 segments, only eight are used in the 70/46.
 Incrementation of addresses wraps around on a segment boundary.
 With 4 KB pages, segments are 256 KB in length, and total virtual memory size is up to 2 MB.
 With 2 KB pages these numbers are halved.

 Model 70/55

 The RCA Model 70/55 (1966) was a medium-to-large scale processor with excellent processor characteristics well suited to both scientific and large-scale commercial processing.
-The 70/55 maintained a high-throughput capability by offering up to 14 simultaneous job-streams.
+The 70/55 maintained a high-throughput capability by offering up to 14 simultaneous job streams.
 Like the 70/45, the Model 70/55 made extensive use of monolithic integrated circuits.

 Memory capacity for the 70/55 ranged from 65,536 bytes (64 KB) of core memory to 524,288 bytes (512 KB).
 The memory cycle time was 0.84 microseconds to access four bytes of information.